Your generous donations help our organization provide valuable continuing education and community outreach programs.

 connect with us: facebook

 Want to hear about the latest news and events in our Phoenix Chapter?
-Be a part of our alumni members only private FaceBook group and stay in touch with your fellow alumni from Phoenix, Tucson and Flagstaff.
-To receive an invitation to join, please contact Board Member Charles Smith at: email@example.com
+Be a part of our alumni members' only private Facebook group and stay in touch with your fellow alumni from Phoenix, Tucson and Flagstaff.
+To join, please visit us HERE!

 membership has its benefits / join now